Randy Oglesby: Career

-He played Professor Seidel in the Angel episode "Supersymmetry".
+Oglesby played Professor Seidel in the Angel episode "Supersymmetry".

 On Star Trek: The Next Generation, Season 2 Episode 5, "Loud as a Whisper", aired January 9, 1989, he played one of three Interpreters known as Riva's Chorus.

 Oglesby appeared in Independence Day (1996) as Mike Dodge.
 His most memorable moment is asking Randy Quaid if the aliens, who he claimed abducted him, did any "sexual things".

 In 2000, he made a guest appearance as Reverend Mackee in the seventh season episode "Signs and Wonders" of The X-Files, and as Joshua Vinten (the manager of formalwear rental shop) on the second last episode of TV series Columbo (Murder With Too Many Notes).

 Oglesby made a guest appearance on the ABC soap opera, General Hospital in the role of Huell on July 17, 2007.
 In the same year he played Bethlehem Steel executive Walter Veith in the Mad Men episode "New Amsterdam".

 He played Tom Jeter's father in Studio 60 on the Sunset Strip.

 In 2011, Oglesby played the role of Capt.
 Lachlan McKelty in the video game L.A.
 Noire, that was developed by Team Bondi and Rockstar Games.

 In 2017, Oglesby played the role of Asa Leopold in the Netflix limited series Godless.

 In 2021, he appeared as Dr. Stan Nielson in episode 3 of the Marvel Studios television miniseries WandaVision.